firstsouthcarolina/FSCOpenDocs/docs/glossary.md

 - IMU (Inertial Measurement Unit) - Provides orientation (yaw, pitch, roll) as well as acceleration.
 - Vision systems:
-	- Limelight - An out of the box vision solution, single camera.
+	- Limelight - An out of the box proprietary vision solution, single camera.
+It is included on the Systemcore firmware.
 	- PhotonVision - An open-source vision tool, can use multiple cameras for less overhead cost.
 More options for custimization.

 ### Networking & Telemetry